dimuthulakshan/slide-out-coding-challenge/README.md

 When any of those buttons is clicked, they need to log their index in the console.

 Use only Javascript and not JQuery if you can.

+## Exercise 4

+Modify the code so that when a user clicks on the "Load Todos" button, it loads the list of todo items from an API (https://jsonplaceholder.typicode.com/todos) and displays the first 10 of them in a HTML table.
+The columns in the table should show all 4 properties returned by the API.